 The Society was looking for a project to support.
 During a meeting Patty shared her story about taking a field trip on a school bus from Riverside’s Chemawa Junior High School and how it changed her life, setting her on a path to a life-long love of the arts.
 She ran an Art Gallery at the time.
 The project was born.
 What started as a way to transport children and families across the border for cross-cultural experiences evolved into transporting students to arts venues across San Diego County.

-Jeri and Patty hosted a meeting at Patty’s gallery of art venue representatives, school teachers, and San Diego Unified School District’s school bus director.
-The common thread that arose was the lack of funding for field trip transportation.
+Jeri and Patty hosted a meeting of arts venue representatives, school teachers, and the San Diego Unified School District’s school bus director.
+The common thread that arose was the lack of transportation funding for school field trips.

 The mission and purpose had been identified!